 You may be able to borrow more in certain areas and you’ll still only need a deposit of 15 percent for amounts over $200,000.

 Note: Home loan deposits usually can’t be gifted, but with this loan they can.

 You need to meet all of the following requirements:

-- You must have a valuation from a registered valuer.
+- you must have a valuation from a registered valuer, and

 Loans can now be granted for repairs and maintenance to existing homes on multiply-owned Māori land.

 Note: Māori land trusts are also eligible for loans.